Fan-in and Fan-out

 val b = data.evalMap(b => IO.println(s"b: $b"))

-What do you think happens when run the following?
+What do you think happens when the following is run?
 Take a guess before trying out the code.

 b.compile.drain.unsafeRunSync()